whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 ![14.png](/images/14.png)

 6.17.
-You will receive an email that contain device name, pm value, and air quality level.
+You will receive an email that contains device name, pm value, and air quality level.

 ### Use Rule to trigger Open and Shutdown Device